Spiny lobster: Sound

 Many spiny lobsters produce rasping sounds to repel predators by rubbing the "plectrum" at the base of the spiny lobster's antennae against a "file".
 The noise is produced by frictional vibrations – sticking and slipping, similar to rubber materials sliding against hard surfaces.
 While a number of insects use frictional vibration mechanisms to generate sound, this particular acoustic mechanism is unique in the animal kingdom.
 Significantly, the system does not rely on the hardness of the exoskeleton, as many other arthropod sounds do, meaning that the spiny lobsters can continue to produce the deterrent noises even in the period following a moult when they are most vulnerable.
 The stridulating organ is present in all but three genera in the family (Jasus, Projasus, and the furry lobster Palinurellus), and its form can distinguish different species.

+As food

+Spiny lobsters, commonly known as rock lobsters, possess a sweeter, more delicate flavor and a softer, finer texture than Homarus lobsters (the American and European lobsters).
+The tail meat of spiny lobsters is often described as distinctly sweet—sometimes almost scallop-like—with a clean, low-fat mouthfeel and minimal brininess, making it particularly prized for raw preparations such as sashimi or light Cantonese steaming; Homarus lobsters offer a richer, more robust, and overtly “lobster-like” taste, with pronounced marine minerality, higher natural fat content, and a firmer, slightly fibrous texture; the large claws of Homarus lobsters additionally provide sweet, buttery meat unavailable in spiny lobsters, which lack claws.
+Culinary traditions reflect these differences: Homarus lobster meat is often paired with butter-based sauces (e.g., Lobster Thermidor, New England lobster rolls), whereas spiny lobster is frequently prepared with minimal seasoning or in Asian styles that highlight its inherent sweetness (e.g., ginger stir-fry, sashimi, or in broth).